1. Total distance of route and date of ride?

 Have a meal and drinks at Val Hotel.
 They also host small music festivals.

-It was a Sunday and very quiet – I was the only patron in the bar, although it is apparently a popular venue for bike runs.
+It was a Sunday and very quiet – I was the only patron at the bar, although it is apparently a popular venue for bike runs.
 The owner’s father gave me a tour of the hotel which is more than a hundred years old.

 12. Do you have any other comments or advice about the route?